Creating a Document with a DocuSign Template

-Once you have configured the above, be sure to save the Template by clicking Actions > Save and Close, otherwise it will not be available within Workbooks in the following steps.
+Once you have configured the basic Template Settings, be sure to save the Template by clicking Actions > Save and Close, otherwise it will not be available within Workbooks in the following steps.

 Note: It is important to ensure that no DocuSign tabs are added at this point.
 There are some additional steps required in Workbooks prior to doing this.

 Return to Workbooks to configure the synchronisation between the fields in Workbooks and DocuSign.
 The DocuSign menu can be accessed from Start > Configuration > Email & Integration then select New Document.